buildingSMART/BCF-XML/Documentation/README.md

  Element | Optional | Description |
 :-----------|:------------|:------------
+Title | No | Title of the topic.
+Guid | No | The topic identifier
 ReferenceLink | Yes | Reference to the topic in, for example, a work request management system.
-Title | No | Title of the topic.
+Description | Yes | Description of the topic
-Index | Yes | Number to maintain the order of the topics.
+Priority | Yes | Topic priority.
+The list of possible values are defined in the extension schema Index | Yes | Number to maintain the order of the topics.
+CreationDate | Yes | Date when the topic was created CreationAuthor | Yes | User who created the topic ModifiedDate | Yes | Date when the topic was last modified ModifiedAuthor | Yes | User who modified the topic AssignedTo | Yes | The user to whom this topic is assigned to BimSnippet | Yes | BimSnippet related to the project DocumentReference | Yes | List of references related to the topic TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)

 ### BimSnippet (optional)
 BimSnippet is an additional file containing information related to one or multiple topics.
 For example, it can be an IFC file containing provisions for voids.